eclipse-tractusx/digital-product-pass/dpp-verification/README.md

 | `Operation` | In order to support and identify different signature types the "operation" semantic type key is used.
 It includes the context for specific signature types. | `https://w3c.github.io/vc-jws-2020/contexts/v1/` |

 For the different submodels different structures and values are used to identify the different aspects and content-types.
 All the different fields much match to indicate that the submodel data we are retrieving is the corresponding one.

+> [!NOTE]
+> Here you can find a complete digital twin example for the Certified Data Credential for a battery: [CDC Digital Twin Example](./resources/test-payloads/cdcDigitalTwin.json)

 ### Certified Data Credential Submodel